the-hof/lambda-gravity-model/updateKinematics/README.md

 Usage
 =====

-This function calculates the effects of a force on an object over a period of time
+This function calculates the effects of a force on an object over a period of time and returns the updated object state

 Input
 =====